 - 5.9.1 Parents are requested to provide written consent so that non-prescription medicines, such as paracetamol, can be administered.
 Only the First Aid Officer will give medicine containing aspirin or ibuprofen unless it is prescribed by a doctor. - 5.9.2 Non-prescription medicines will not be administered without first checking the maximum dose and when the previous dose was taken.
-Every effort will be made to contact day pupils' parents prior to administration to check this and to inform them that medication is being given. - 5.9.3 In exceptional circumstances non-prescription medicines may be administered (or selfadministered) without parental consent, for example, anti-histamines to relieve allergy symptoms on an educational trip or visit. - 5.9.4 Household/herbal remedies/vitamins will not be permitted in School or boarding unless they are supported by a medical professional and the short/long term medication forms are completed. - 5.9.5 Non-prescription medicines will not be administered for more than 48 hours without obtaining medical advice. - 5.9.6 Non-prescription medicines will only be accepted if they are in-date, in their original container and have full administration instructions.
+Every effort will be made to contact day pupils' parents prior to administration to check this and to inform them that medication is being given. - 5.9.3 In exceptional circumstances non-prescription medicines may be administered (or self-administered) without parental consent, for example, anti-histamines to relieve allergy symptoms on an educational trip or visit. - 5.9.4 Household/herbal remedies/vitamins will not be permitted in School or boarding unless they are supported by a medical professional and the short/long term medication forms are completed. - 5.9.5 Non-prescription medicines will not be administered for more than 48 hours without obtaining medical advice. - 5.9.6 Non-prescription medicines will only be accepted if they are in-date, in their original container and have full administration instructions.
 Non-prescription medicines will also be purchased by the School and the boarding house, and recorded after each administration.
-This will be monitored by the First Aid Officer in the School (day pupils) and the Head of Lairthwaite House (boarding pupils). - 5.9.7 When a non-prescription medicine is administered we will inform the child's parents on the same day indicating the amount and frequency of doses given.
-The First Aid Officer in the School will do this using a medicine administration slips that allows for carbon copies of the administration to be given to pupils/parents and to be kept in School. - 5.9.8 The First Aid Officer in the School and boarding house staff will ensure that each is notified on the same day where a non-prescription medicine has been administered to a boarding pupil, through REACH, indicating the amount and frequency of doses given.
+This will be monitored by the First Aid Officer in the School (day pupils) and the Head of Lairthwaite House (boarding pupils). - 5.9.7 On rare occasions when a child's parents or carers have been sold an OTC medicine to give to their child using a different dose from what is printed on the packaging, written approval must be provided by the child's GP or other medical professional. - 5.9.8 When a non-prescription medicine is administered we will inform the child's parents on the same day indicating the amount and frequency of doses given.
+The First Aid Officer in the School will do this using a medicine administration slips that allows for carbon copies of the administration to be given to pupils/parents and to be kept in School. - 5.9.9 The First Aid Officer in the School and boarding house staff will ensure that each is notified on the same day where a non-prescription medicine has been administered to a boarding pupil, through REACH, indicating the amount and frequency of doses given.